jorinvo/me/content/reads/art.md

   - title: "Inner Mongolia"
     url: http://jack.ventures/2014/inner-mongolia/

-  - title: "Jake Albaugh is a Front End Developer and UX Architect in Chicago."
+  - title: "Portfolio of Jake Albaugh"
     url: http://jakealbaugh.com/

   - title: "The Bus Stops In The USSR Were Insane Masterpieces In The Middle Of Nowhere"
     url: https://www.fastcoexist.com/3051288/the-bus-stops-in-the-ussr-were-insane-masterpieces-in-the-middle-of-nowhere

-  - title: "Tumblr GIFs of Japanese Life"
+  - title: "GIFs of Japanese Life"
     url: http://designmadeinjapan.com/magazine/illustration-icon/tumblr-gifs-of-japanese-life/

-  - title: "Beautifully Creepy Photos Show What Happens When You Abandon An Amusement Park"
+  - title: "What Happens When You Abandon An Amusement Park"
     url: https://www.fastcoexist.com/3047477/beautifully-creepy-photos-show-what-happens-when-you-abandon-an-amusement-park

 ---